codex-router/codex.jenkins/README.md

    - Follow the installation guide at [codex.sh](https://github.com/codex-router/codex.sh/blob/main/README.md)
    - Ensure the CLI is in your system PATH
    - Configure your API keys and model settings
+   - **Important**: Model lists are fetched dynamically from Codex CLI - no hardcoded models are provided
    - **Note**: The Codex CLI Download URL configuration is optional - you can install the CLI manually or use the plugin's download feature

 2. **Network access** to the model provider's API